rainestorme/auto-sh1mmer/README.md

 An automatic set of scripts to build a RMA (factory) shim for a given ChromeOS board and inject the sh1mmer payload (BeautifulWorld).

+## I need your help!

+If you downloaded any of the **signed** RMA shims from the sh1mmer website before they were taken down, **please** open an issue with a file download link on mega.nz or some other large file hosting site.

 ## Disclaimer: Skids beware!

 Using this project requires a significant bit of knowledge about \*nix shells, the boot process and drive partitioning.
 Before you even run this on your system, be sure to read through it to understand what it does!
 I'm **not responsible** if you mess up following the instructions!